Table of Contents

 The breeds crossed play an important role if both are highly intelligent on their own.
 It is also important to note that a dog’s health is unique to itself and several factors can affect its lifespan.

-Lots of definitions get thrown around aside from labeling a cross of purebred dogs as a designer breed.
+Aside from labeling a cross of purebred dogs as a designer breed, many definitions get thrown around.

 So, let us understand the terms used to define different breeds of dogs and get our facts straight.